 Camping Outdoor Rug

-The primary purpose of an outdoor rug is to minimize the amount of dirt, sand, and gravel you track into your car, van, or RV.
+The primary purpose of an outdoor rug is to minimize the amount of dirt, sand, and gravel you track into your vehicle.
 It also makes for a cleaner place for your dog to lay…

 - Get something made of plastic straw to keep weight down to a minimum, and to prevent mold and mildew from forming after rains.
 Get something large, measuring at least at least 9 foot by 12 foot (see it on Amazon).

 - Get heavy duty tent stakes to secure the rug into the ground (see it on Amazon).
 Don’t buy the thin cheap stakes because they get yanked out during strong winds.

 Will You Be Able to Keep Food Cold?

 If you’re boondocking just for a few days, all you really need is an ice chest…